Subscribe Today & Receive 15% Off

 Improves Sleep Quality

 One research study(2) determined that skipping sleep reduces the testosterone levels of a young man by the same amount as aging 10 to 15 years.
-Another study conducted in 2014(3) determined that sleep disorders often cause a reduction in testosterone levels.
+Another study conducted in 2014(3) determined that sleep disorders often cause a reduction in testosterone.

 Luckily, when added to foods, Lion's Mane supplement improves sleep quality.
 In addition, this benefit can help increase testosterone production.
 The improved testosterone production could reduce the risk of depression and provide other health benefits for both males and females.